According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 Because of the above, category searches beat branded searches, forcing companies to rely primarily on long-tail keywords.

 User behavior poses another problem.
 A typical traveler will rarely convert on the first visit.
-Instead, they will, most likely, visit many other websites before making the final call.
-But such behavior forces travel brands to focus on repeat visits, rather than immediate conversions.
+Instead, they will, most likely, visit many other travel websites before making the final call.
+But such behavior forces tourism and travel companies to focus on repeat visits, rather than immediate conversions.

 Another issue?
 Search is becoming more about getting answers.
 Google is undergoing a transformation from search engine to answer engine.
 Searching for flights to Chicago from Dublin, for example, yields a direct answer now via Google Flights rather than a list of providers to research further.